 This course explores the principles of public school financing and the roles of federal, state and local governments and agencies in financing public education.
 The content will incorporate forces of economic change, development of new societal and educational infrastructures, and implications for social spending.
 Techniques and methods of estimating local, state, and federal revenues; alternative methods of school budget planning and control; managing human resources, and cost analysis will be covered.
 Taxation for school purposes, the economics of education, equity and disparity issues, budgetary concerns, strategic planning, and procedures for school-site management are included.
 An analysis of federal and state legal issues pertaining to the provision of funds for public education is covered.
-Other topics include facilities management, purchasing, budgeting, accounting, payroll management, auditing, financial reporting, insurance, and administration of teaching and non-teaching personnel and services.
+(Prerequisite: EDUC509)